Blog

 Method

-5. Stir in the heavy cream for added richness, and season with salt and black pepper to taste.
-Adjust seasonings as desired.
+6. Stir in the coconut milk for added creaminess, then season with salt and pepper to taste, adjusting the flavor as needed.